burak-kara/port-scan-detector/README.md

 Another version of the pyscanlogger by John-Lin for a course project.
+It is slightly simplified and converted to python3.
 Original repo can be found here: https://github.com/John-Lin/pyscanlogger/blob/master/pyscanlogger.py

 ### Usage